1jainsomya/Covid-19-Analysis/README.md

 This Project is divided in two parts:-
 For part 1 complete HTML file is provided and for Part 2 link is attached for complete reference

-Due to heavy file could not upload visualization file.
+Due to heavy file could not upload visualization file

 Below is link for Part2 HTML file